ntreimer/GreenStep/README.md

 ## Daily Progress

+April 18th (60% done)
+* refactored getFootprintsByUserId to @Query annotation
+* created view and sql for checklist
+* added navbar to some pages

 April 15th (54% done)
 * Joined Footprint and User models, so footprints can be attributed to the logged-in user
 * Attempted to create a custom query